Skin Lesion Removal

 A skin lesion is an abnormal growth on the skin.
 Skin lesions can include warts, moles, cancers, and skin tags.

-You doctor may recommend that your skin lesion be removed via chemical peels.
-He/she may recommend this because the lesion is precancerous or cancerous.
+You doctor may recommend that your skin lesion be removed. he/she may recommend this because the lesion is precancerous or cancerous.
 The lesion may have created a chronic skin irritation.
 Or you may want the skin lesion removed for cosmetic reasons.

 No matter the reason for the removal of the skin lesion ask your doctor to schedule it to be done at Outpatient Services East.
 You will be pleased with the service and care you recieve there.